There is an updated version of the EPV-calculator found here: https://infovoice.se/epv-calculator/

 Common pitfalls if you are new to research

-• Starting by describing what you want to do (methods):
+- Starting by describing what you want to do (methods):

 It is common that I see people stating they want to send out a survey or they want to do a retrospective chart review.
 As mentioned above the important question is why it should be done.
 Always define aim and research questions before planning methods.
-How well can you dance?
+How well can you dance? - Constructing aims or research questions including an appraisal:

 “Is it better to use treatment A compared to treatment B?” or “Are we doing the right thing?”.
 These aims include an appraisal that is more or less subjective.
 A scientific questions and its corresponding answer is without any subjective appraisal.
 The appraisal may be added as part of the discussion around your results but should never be a part of your aims, research questions or results.
 The proper aims or research questions should look like “Does treatment A reduce blood pressure more than treatment B?” or “Does the current diagnostic procedures add prognostic information regarding the outcome X?”.
-Treatment A might be more efficient in lowering blood pressure but it might also cost ten times more than treatment B. Hence, when answering the question if A is better than B you may use the answer to the research question “Does treatment A reduce blood pressure more than treatment B?” …but you would also take into consideration other factors such as costs, side effects, ability to deliver A compared to B, etc. Hence, A might lower the blood pressure more than B but your final appraisal may be that B is the preferred option.
+Treatment A might be more efficient in lowering blood pressure but it might also cost ten times more than treatment B. Hence, when answering the question if A is better than B you may use the answer to the research question “Does treatment A reduce blood pressure more than treatment B?” …but you would also take into consideration other factors such as costs, side effects, ability to deliver A compared to B, etc. Hence, A might lower the blood pressure more than B but your final appraisal may be that B is the preferred option. - Writing the aim as a possible consequence of the study:

 It is much better to state the aim as “Is there a difference in symptoms compatible with nicotine abstinence between men and women trying to quit smoking” compared to “I want to improve the chances of women to be successful when they stop smoking”.
-The latter may be a consequence of the study once you have clarified if women have more symptoms indicative of nicotine abstinence.
+The latter may be a consequence of the study once you have clarified if women have more symptoms indicative of nicotine abstinence. - Failing to include enough details in your written study protocol:

 To satisfy funders, ethics committee, supervisors etc. carefully read the web-page about writing a study protocol providing more detailed advice and pointing out more potential pitfalls.
 Ensure you describe all parts in your written study protocol thoroughly.